gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 Use a gamma distribution to estimate site heterogeneity (Q: WTF is this referring to?)

-Keep the number of Gamma Categories low unless you have reason to do otherwise…select 4.
+Keep the number of Gamma Categories low unless you have reason to do otherwise...select 4.

 Partition codons into two groups *(1+2),3*